curriculeon/bash.console-overview/README.md

 * `Folder` - a graphical representation of a _directory_
 * `Home Directory` - The directory containing files for a given user on a multiuser operating system
 * `Current Working Directory` - the presently referenced directory in the _shell_
-* `Root Directory` - the top-level directory for a particular file system or subsystem
 * `Parent Directory` - the directory above another directory
 * `Child Directory` - the directory contained by another directory
 * `Dev Directory` - a _child directory_ of the _home directory_ that is used to store application-development-projects and local code-bases
+* `Root Directory` - the _parent directory_ of a particular file system or subsystem
-* `Command` - a key word that is executing in the shell to access and interact with a program
+* `Command` - a key word that is executed in the terminal, thus executed by the shell, to access and interact with a program
-* `Alias` - a symbol used to refer to a resource: a file, program, or service.
+* `Alias` - a symbol used to refer to a _resource_: a file, particularly a program or service.

 <hr><hr><hr>